 8. AmazonBasics Universal Tech Travel Case

 I just took a trip to Asia and this tech case I got from AmazonBasics was so useful.
 The tech case helped me keep my cables and chargers organized.
 This was so useful when I was moving from hostel to hostel around Japan.
-This inexpensive tech case is well-built and is the perfect size for everyday travel.
+This inexpensive tech accessory organizer is well-built and is the perfect size for everyday travel.
 While it helps keep my tech gadgets organized, it also looks great and helps protect my electronics with its hard-case build.
 It fits into my tech bag perfectly and I can throw it into my rolling luggage without any worry.

 9. UE Boom Portable Bluetooth Speaker